Jeremy-Boyle/Shell-Customizer/README.md

 - [AFCSoftwareFactory-Regular.ttf](
     https://github.com/Jeremy-Boyle/Shell-Customizer/raw/main/AFCSoftwareFactory-Regular.otf)

 Double-click on each file and click "Install".
-This will make `MesloLGS NF` font available to all applications on your system.
+This will make `AFC Font` font available to all applications on your system.
 Configure your terminal to use this font:

 - **iTerm2**: Type `p10k configure` and answer `Yes` when asked whether to install